 I’m a dance artist making opportunities for people to experience the reflective and connective power of groove through performance and education.
 My pronouns are she/ her and I dance on the traditional lands of traditional lands of the Dakota and Ojibwe people.
 Having grown up dancing socially at my dad’s rock band’s gigs in the Midwestern region of the United States, I discovered young the exhilaration of playfully experiencing groove alongside others.
 Guided by this inspiration and a fondness for jazz and American social dance ideas, I’ve worked with creatives as varied as hip-hop dance theater artists Rennie Harris and the Wild Goose Chase Cloggers Appalachian clogging company.

 In performance, I make and perform new staged works and present those of others through my company Rhythmically Speaking, am a member of Afro-Brazilian contemporary company Contempo Physical Dance, and perform as self-created character “Nerdette” for St. Paul Saints Baseball’s Entertainment Team.
 I also create new works for professional dance companies.
-My creative works emphasize groove, interaction and improvisation, and are inspired by both social and concert dance movement while often driven by jazz music.
+My creative works emphasize groove, interaction and improvisation, and are inspired by both social and concert dance movement while often driven by contemporary jazz music.

 (Photo by Isabel Fajardo)